manadart/Enflow/README.md

 ### Business Rules

-Create business rules based on your models and compose them from atomic constituents using the fluent API.
+Create business rules based on your models and use the fluent API to create composite rules from atomic constituents.
 ```csharp
 public class MaxSalaryRule : BusinessRule<Employee>
 {